Familial inference: tests for hypotheses on a family of centres: Concluding remarks

-\section{Concluding Remarks}
+Appendix~\ref{app:simulations} contains extensive results on synthetic datasets that verify the finite-sample properties of the familial test in one- and two-sample settings.
+The results cover a variety of distributions, both continuous and discrete, and validate that the familial test is well-behaved.
+The test has good frequentist size and, for a sufficiently large departure from the null or a reasonably large sample size, high power.
+In fact, its power remains highly competitive with existing frequentist and Bayesian tests in regions where the familial null fails to hold.

-It has become standard practice to translate scientific hypotheses into statistical hypotheses about a specific center for the underlying distribution(s).
-Despite the ubiquity of this approach, there can be a lack of consensus about which center bests reflects the original scientific hypotheses.
-When there is ambiguity, we argue one should adopt familial inference, which formulates hypotheses via a family of plausible centers.
-The contribution of this paper is to study familial inference for centers belonging to the Huber family.
-A natural next step in this line of work is to develop familial inference for other statistical parameters such as conditional centers (regressions).
-Frequentist tests can be developed along these lines as well.
+\section{Concluding remarks}

+It has become standard practice to translate scientific hypotheses into statistical hypotheses about a specific centre for the underlying distribution(s).
+Despite the ubiquity of this approach, there can be a lack of consensus about which centre bests reflects the original scientific hypotheses.
+When there is ambiguity, we argue one should adopt familial inference, which formulates hypotheses via a family of plausible centres.
 Our package \texttt{familial} implements the tools developed in this paper and is publicly available on \texttt{CRAN}.